 This should not be construed as tax advice.
 We have access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

 ProceduresPlease sign in to view

-First, we will do a due diligence check on you to ensure that you are eligible for this visa.
-We may provide you access to our network of advisors in Taiwan in order to find the investment opportunity that best suits your needs.
+First, we will review your project and conduct a due diligence check on you to ensure that you are eligible for this visa.

 Once done, we will prepare all the documentation required to apply for an Investor visa.
 We will send you the application forms, and provide assistance to complete the questionnaires.

-Application shall be submitted to one of Taiwan’s overseas representative offices or to the Ministry of Foreign Affairs (MOFA), which will pass the application on to the Investment Commission, MOEA for examination.
+The application will need to be submitted to one of Taiwan’s overseas representative offices or to the Ministry of Foreign Affairs (MOFA), which will pass the application on to the Investment Commission, MOEA, for examination.

 The application should be processed in a maximum period of 3 months.
 After your application is approved, you will have to visit Taiwan and apply for the Alien Residence Card.

-For further information on Taiwan’s Investor visa, contact us for a free private consultation.
+For further information on Taiwan’s Entrepreneur visa, contact us for a free private consultation.